-Spring 2019 Membership entry is complete!
+June 2019 Membership entry opportunity

 Please Note: All notices regarding membership will be made available 1) on this web page and 2) through the Membership Announcement List.
 This includes announcements regarding opening and closing of membership.
 Please continue to check this page throughout the season for the latest update, or sign up for the membership announcement list.

 Selectees for the opportunity to apply are randomly drawn from the pool of entrants.
 Those selectees are not awarded immediate membership, but are given eligibility to complete the application for membership.

 The application must be completed and payment made within 24 hours of the issuance of the notification, or eligibility to apply is forfeited.

 All application materials and payments are only accepted online.

 NOTE: You must be 18 years of age or older to join the Twin Cities Sailing Club and have proof of health insurance.